 We believe in engaging with employers - not working against them.
 We help to identify and help address concerns before they become real problems.
 We think solutions are best reached through dialogue and clear consideration of the issues rather than tactical posturing.

 As a professional association, we promote and protect our members' interests.
 We influence policy on their behalf, and provide networking opportunities and forums for considering matters of common interest.

 We also help members develop their professionalism and skills.
-We have programmes to help members achieve their potential in the Professional Skills for Government programme and help them to further their careers.
+We have programmes to help members achieve their potential and meet Civil Service Competency Framework requirements, to help them to further their careers.

 We defend the reputations of our members by acting as their voice in the media, with ministers and the HR profession - an important role as civil servants are usually not permitted to defend themselves publicly.

 As a public sector union, we strive to improve members' terms and conditions, workplaces, skills and working lives.

 We are affiliated to the Trades Union Congress, but are strictly politically neutral and have no formal links with any political party.